ML4GW/aframe/README.md

-# BBHNet
+# aframe
 Detecting binary black hole mergers from gravitational wave strain timeseries data using neural networks, with an emphasis on
 - **Efficiency** - making effective use of accelerated hardware like GPUs in order to minimize time-to-solution.
 - **Scale** - validating hypotheses on large volumes of data to obtain high-confidence estimates of model performance
 - **Flexibility** - modularizing functionality to expose various levels of abstraction and make implementing new ideas simple
 - **Physics first** - taking advantage of the rich priors available in GW physics to build robust models and evaluate them accoring to meaningful metrics

-BBHNet represents a _framework_ for optimizing neural networks for detection of CBC events from time-domain strain, rather than any particular network architecture.
+aframe represents a _framework_ for optimizing neural networks for detection of CBC events from time-domain strain, rather than any particular network architecture.

 ## Quickstart
-> **_NOTE:_** right now, BBHNet can only be run by LIGO members
+> **_NOTE:_** right now, aframe can only be run by LIGO members

-> **_NOTE:_** Running BBHNet out-of-the-box requires access to an enterprise-grade GPU (e.g. P100, V100, T4, A[30,40,100], etc.).
+> **_NOTE:_** Running aframe out-of-the-box requires access to an enterprise-grade GPU (e.g. P100, V100, T4, A[30,40,100], etc.).
 There are several nodes on the LIGO Data Grid which meet these requirements.

 ### 1. Setting up your environment for data access
-In order to access the LIGO data services required to run BBHNet, start by following the instructions [here](https://computing.docs.ligo.org/guide/auth/kerberos/#usage) to set up a kerberos keytab for passwordless authentication to LIGO data services
+In order to access the LIGO data services required to run aframe, start by following the instructions [here](https://computing.docs.ligo.org/guide/auth/kerberos/#usage) to set up a kerberos keytab for passwordless authentication to LIGO data services

 ```console
 $ ktutil